James-Jeudy/Incident-Response/README.md

 ## Step 5: Conclusion:

-In conclusion, this attack was determined as a true positive as a malicious attacker had a successful brute force attempt into our Windows-VM.
-Due to this being a honeynet environment, no important data was lost as this environment is meant to attract attackers.
+In conclusion, this attack was determined as a true positive, due to a malicious attacker being able to access our Windows-VM.
+Due to this being a honeynet environment, no important data was lost as this environment is meant to attract threat actors from the internet.

+We would resolve the issue in the end by turning off the Windows Virtual Machine, resetting the password of the user account on the machine, & last but definitely most important, hardening the network security group for the Windows-VM and enabling the firewall on the local machine.

+Overall, this was a great project as I was able to gain some experience in using the NIST 800-61 framework to solve incidents, which is a significant part of Security Operations.
+It has helped me obtain a more well rounded troubleshooting mindset when it comes to security incidents, as the NIST 800-61 framework is generally the centerpiece whenever we need to solve incidents in this field.